nocobase/docs/docs/en-US/handbook/action-template-print/index.md

 ## Conditional Statements

 Conditional statements allow you to dynamically control the display or hiding of content in the document based on data values.
-Carbone provides three main ways to write conditions:
+Template provides three main ways to write conditions:

 - **Inline conditions**: Directly output text (or replace it with other text).
-- **Conditional blocks**: Display or hide a section of the document, suitable for multiple Carbone tags, paragraphs, tables, etc.
+- **Conditional blocks**: Display or hide a section of the document, suitable for multiple Template tags, paragraphs, tables, etc.
 - **Smart conditions**: Remove or retain target elements (such as rows, paragraphs, images, etc.) with a single tag, using a more concise syntax.

 All conditions begin with a logical evaluation formatter (e.g., ifEQ, ifGT, etc.), followed by action formatters (such as show, elseShow, drop, keep, etc.).